dev-harsh1998/IronDrop/doc/API_REFERENCE.md

 ```

 #### `POST /upload` or `POST /?upload=true`
-Uploads one or more files to the server.
+Uploads one or more files to the server with automatic HTTP layer streaming for optimal performance.

+**HTTP Streaming Features (v2.5):**
+- **Automatic Mode Selection**: Small uploads (≤1MB) processed in memory, large uploads (>1MB) streamed to disk
+- **Memory Efficiency**: Prevents memory exhaustion from large uploads while maintaining fast processing for small files
+- **Resource Protection**: Automatic temporary file cleanup and error recovery
+- **Scalability**: Consistent performance from 1KB to 10GB uploads

 **Request:**
 ```http